christopher-1989/robot-challenge/README.md

 `robot.js` could be refactored to be a new class.

-Although a basic "Database" was used in the form of an Array, if the challenge was to be scaled up, Redux could be used state management.
+Although a basic "Database" was used in the form of an Array, if the challenge was to be scaled up, Redux could be used as state management.